 Why hide a drive?

-As we just mentioned, you can create a hidden folder and hide all your files inside that.
+As we just mentioned, you can create a hidden folder and hide all your files.
 However, as we also mentioned, this is a pretty common practice.
 Just as many people know how to view hidden files and folders on Windows as many know how to hide them.
 Thus, hiding an entire drive solves that problem.
-Not only does anyone suspect you to have a hidden drive, there is also no way for others to check a box in the ribbon bar and view the drive.
-To access the drive, you can either use the command prompt or simply type in the drive address in the address bar of the file explorer.
+Not only does anyone suspect you to have a hidden drive, but there is also no way for others to check a box in the ribbon bar and view the drive.
+To access the drive, you can use the command prompt or type in the drive address in the address bar of the file explorer.

 Since you can change the drive letter, and not tell anybody about it, it would be difficult for any Sherlock to figure out if there is a hidden drive and how to access it.